Credit Points: 6 (out of a total of 96)

 On completion of this unit, students will be able to:

-- Explore theory and skills linked to direct practice with individuals and families.
+- Explore critical and anti-oppressive theory to direct practice with individuals and families.

-- Link current social, cultural and political conditions to individual and family problems.
+- Link current social, cultural and political conditions to the complexity of working with individual and family issues.

 Learning and Teaching Approach